avpripri/avpripri/eHP-18.md

 [Follow this blog for more details](https://cabrioev.blogspot.com/)

+NOTE: The 6804 has an internal thermostat, which given the proximity to the battery pack, is a reasonable way to measure battery temp.

 It is important to note that the 6804 will self-balance all 12-cells passively.
 But with 23 cells total you need two 6804's.
 Something has to actively tell each 6804 that it needs to engage the MOSFET balancing gates so each sub-pack doesn't "drift" high/low.

 The LTC6820 is a transceiver for the isoSPI bus.
 There dev kits and at least one [dev module on ebay here](https://www.ebay.com/itm/Maleetronic-isoSPI-Module/254173328261?hash=item3b2de93385:g:xpIAAOSwJrpclM92)